 AboutAs an historian, I focus my research on history of the humanities, especially theology, philology, and history.
-My work centres on cultural and intellectual life in 19th-century Germany, with special concentration on the Hebrew Bible and ancient Judaism.
+My work thus far has centred on the Hebrew Bible and ancient Judaism in the cultural and intellectual history of 19th-century Germany.

-During postgraduate study, I held posts and fellowships across North America and Europe, in departments of history, divinity, philosophy, and culture.
-After my time at Princeton Theological Seminary and the University of Chicago, I completed my doctorate at the University of Göttingen.
-While finishing my dissertation, I also held visiting fellowships at Ghent University, the Leibniz Institute of European History (Mainz), and the Max Weber Center for Advanced Cultural & Social Studies (Erfurt).
+During postgraduate work, I held posts and fellowships across North America and Europe, in departments of history, divinity, philosophy, and culture.
+After studies at Princeton Theological Seminary and the University of Chicago, I completed my doctorate at Göttingen.
+While finishing my dissertation, I also held visiting fellowships at the Leibniz Institute of European History (Mainz) and Max Weber Center for Advanced Studies (Erfurt).

-In addition to Horizon 2020 of the European Commission, I have secured external funding from the Fulbright Program, German Academic Exchange Service (DAAD), Research Foundation – Flanders (FWO), and the American Schools of Oriental Research.
+In addition to the FWO, I have secured funding from the European Commission (Horizon2020), Fulbright Program, German Academic Exchange Service (DAAD), and American Schools of Oriental Research.

 EducationDr. phil., summa cum laude, History (University of Göttingen, 2016)